cartercherry/BNO055-Animation/README.md

 Noticed no difference in speed whether numpy arrays were used, so  using python lists, append(), and pop()

-These are my personal notes, and not intended for public critique.
+These are my personal notes.